Did you know you can heal a sunburn faster and nourish your skin with your very own DIY after sun lotion?

-Inflammation is the body’s way of “cleaning up” the cells that are no longer working properly so they don’t become cancerous. (source)
+Inflammation is the body’s way of “cleaning up” the cells that are no longer working properly so they don’t become dangerous. (source)

 That’s why we peel after a sunburn, to shed those damaged cells before they effect the surrounding cells.

 A widely used remedy for sunburns is aloe vera gel for its strong antioxidant properties.
-The problem with using aloe vera alone being that it’s mostly water, it will quickly evaporate from the skin and you won’t absorb most of the medicinal properties.
+However, you cannot use aloe vera alone because it’s mostly water.
+When applied topically, it evaporates quickly from the skin and you won’t absorb most of the medicinal properties.

-You also need to mix something in that provides a barrier to keep in moisture.
+You also need to mix it with something in that provides a barrier to keep in moisture.
 Shea butter is an excellent partner for aloe because it is nourishing and provides mild UV protection.

 No matter what you put on your skin, you can’t heal a moderate or severe sunburn overnight, but it will certainly heal much faster with the right remedies.

-Lucky for us, we will add those ingredients in our after sun lotion!
+Lucky for us, we will add those healing ingredients in our after sun lotion!